lo1gr/interview_questions/quant-teaser.md

 #In a country, all families want a boy.
 They keep having babies till a boy is born.
 What is the expected ratio of boys and girls in the country?
-How I solved it, which might not be the right answer:
 X being the number of kids expected:

 X = 1 * proba get a boy + proba get a girl (1 + back to beginning: X)